Dohruba/webtech-2React/README.md

 # React Frontend for organizing travels
-Developed a fronted from scratch with VanillaJS only we migrated our website into a Single page application with React
+We developed a frontend from scratch with VanillaJS only.
+Afterwards we migrated our website into a Single page application with React

 VanillaJS-Frontend: https://github.com/simontree/webtech-2
 Node.js Backend: https://github.com/simontree/travelsiteOnlyBackend